-The ?secondopportunity? of the subject is scheduled for July (the particular date will befixed by the Faculty) and this corresponds only to the mixed objective.
+The ?second opportunity? of the subject this corresponds only to the mixed mixed.
 This means that the scores of the other activities will be maintained.

 If the student fails to pass the subject, allactivities should be repeated in following academic courses.
-No scores will bemaintained.
+No scores will be maintained.